5im0n/the-last-fmylife/README.md

 	"count": 1
 }
 ```
-Fetch a story with its id `/api/posts/:id`
+- Fetch a story with its id: GET `/api/posts/:id`
 ```json
 {
 	"post": {